CartoDB/carto-selfhosted-helm/README.md

 # Helm chart and Docker compose for Carto 3

-This repo contains the Helm chart files for Carto 3, ready to launch on Kubernetes using [Kubernetes Helm](https://github.com/helm/helm).
+This repository contains the Helm chart files for Carto 3, ready to launch on Kubernetes using [Kubernetes Helm](https://github.com/helm/helm).

 ## Before you begin